westfort42/school/software-engineering/pre-midterm.md

 ####Defining the Problem and the Scope
 Write down what the problem is on a napkin and give it to your boss, who will give it to the investors.
 Next step please.
 But for real, the problem's definition should be short enough that you can say the whole thing during an elevator ride ("the elevator pitch").

+####What is the Requirement?

+It's a statment describing what the proposed system should do.
+Its **not** "delighting users and investors".
+This isn't the article you wrote on [http://medium.com](Medium) about your startup.
+If you're a lawyer at IBM, it's also the negotiated agreement between all the stakeholders.

+Types of requirements:
+1. Functional requirements - what the thing should do.
+What're the input devices?
+How about the output?
+Is there a DB?
+Is it synchronous?
+2. Quality requirements - how good it should be.
+Usually, you'll want to put "good" and "secure".
+Quality requirements must be *verifiable*, so its stuff like response time, throughput, reiability/availability, failure recovery, etc.
+3. Platform requirements - constraints on the environment and tech.
+In 2002, its always "JVM".
+In 2014, its always "web".
+In 2016, its always "Oculus Rift".
+4. Process requirements - constraints on the plans and methods.
+I don't know what the point of this one is.

+If you don't understand any of this, try looking at the README for any succesful open source project.